Kqian2020/AMCDP/README.md

 # AMCDP
-The MATLAB code of the paper "Asymmetry multi-label correlations by density peak".
+The MATLAB code of the paper "Asymmetric multi-label correlations by density peak".